Frequently Asked Questions

 Do I need a separate library card for each library?

-Your Lake County Library System card is honored at each of our thirteen library locations.
 You may also use your card to reserve materials online using our online catalog.

 Back to Top